Pruning Neural Networks: Optimize and Accelerate Inference

 Types of pruning

-LLM-Pruner: structured LLM pruning
+LLM-Pruner: structured pruning of LLMs

-# Example using LLM-Pruner
+# Example usage of LLM-Pruner

 # pip install llm-pruner